connectrpc/connect-query-es/README.md

 >;
 ```

-`TransportProvider` is the main mechanism by which Connect-React-Query keeps track of the `Transport` used by your application.
+`TransportProvider` is the main mechanism by which Connect-Query keeps track of the `Transport` used by your application.

 Broadly speaking, "transport" joins two concepts: